google_counter

 Send request for treatment

-Leading German university hospitals, including Ludwig Maximilian University Munich, University Hospital Düsseldorf, University Hospital Ulm, and University Hospital Jena, offer comprehensive liver metastases treatment.
+Leading German university hospitals – Ludwig Maximilian University Munich, University Hospital Düsseldorf, University Hospital Ulm, and University Hospital Jena – offer comprehensive liver metastases treatment.
+International patients can also undergo treatment here.

 Treatment effectiveness varies by approach and patient factors.
-For instance, ablation techniques show 1-year survival exceeding 80% and 5-year rates up to 65%.
-Combined treatments and newer immunotherapies demonstrate promising results with improved quality of life and extended survival.
+Ablation techniques often achieve strong short-term outcomes: with 1-year survival rates are above 80% and some patients reach 5-year survival rates of up to 65%.
+What is important for patients, combined schemes with newer immunotherapies demonstrate promising results and, moreover, improved quality of life and extended survival.

 Choose treatment abroad and you will for sure get the best results!